torproject/onionbalance/docs/cases.md

 ## Examples

-* A popular onion service with an overloaded web server or Tor process: a service such as Facebook which gets a large number of users would like to distribute client requests across multiple servers as the load is too much for a single Tor instance to handle.
+* A popular onion service with an overloaded web server or Tor process: a service such which gets a large number of users would like to distribute client requests across multiple servers as the load is too much for a single Tor instance to handle.
 They would also like to balance between instances in cases once (and if) an [encrypted services proposal][] is implemented[^encrypted-services].

 * Redundancy and automatic failover: a political activist would like to keep their web service accessible and secure in the event that the secret police